ninetailsrabbit/match3-board/README.md

 # GridCellUI

-Each square in the preview represents a GridCellUI node.
-This node serves as a visual representation of a cell within the game grid and is not designed for customization.
+Each square in the preview represents a `GridCellUI` node.
+This node serves as a visual representation of a cell within the game grid and is not designed for customization _(although nothing prevents you from doing so)_

+The Swaps between pieces are done via this `GridCellUI` node so **_the pieces are never directly interacted with_**, it is the cells that contain the checks and commands to see if the swap is possible or not.

+## Position

+To obtain the position of a cell you have access to variables `row`, `column` and method `board_position()`.
+This method returns a `Vector2i(row, column)`

+## Empty cell

+If the position of this cell match with any of the `empty_cells` vectors from the `Match3Board`, this cell will change the variable `can_contain_piece` to false and you can choose if draw the background texture or not with the variable `draw_background_texture`.